 The construction of the hearth must conform to Building Regulations, must be firm, non-combustible and capable of supporting the stove.
 (Refer to Building Regulations Document J).
-The stove has been independently certified as suitable to stand on a 12mm ($\frac{1}{2}$ ") thick non-combustible hearth.
+This appliance has been independently certified to stand on a 12mm (1⁄2") thick non-combustible hearth.